Trekker in the Lofoten Islands

 Certified Wilderness First Responder trained guides

-At the start and end of each day our guide will check your health and carefully record important information so that we can see if anything is starting to go wrong.
+On all of our high altitude adventures, at the start and end of each day our guide will check your health and carefully record important information so that we can see if anything is starting to go wrong.

-Twice daily oxygen saturation tests
+Daily oxygen saturation tests at altitude

 One of the key indicators of deteriorating health at altitude is a decline in your blood oxygen levels.
 At sea level this should be close to 100% but at altitude will safely drop to about 90%.
 If you go below this we take it as a warning sign to monitor you very closely for further symptoms of altitude sickness.